 It’s generic, it’s dated, it doesn’t ask questions that are specific to your business and strategy and it doesn’t tell you whether employees are doing what’s needed to deliver your business outcomes.

-Why waste time getting them to fill out something they might not be able to relate to, when instead you could be sitting down with them, looking them in the eye and asking, “how are things going?”
+Why waste time getting them to fill out something they might not be able to relate to, when instead you could be giving them a call and asking, “how are things going?”

 For employees to be motivated to give their best, they need to know their efforts will be noticed.